execfera/Discord-Quoting/README.md

 - Restart Discord again
 - Enjoy

-# Installing with Discord Client Modding
-- See "To Install" (scroll down)

 # Installing with chrome
 - Install greasemonkey from http://google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo
 - Go to create a new script  chrome-extension://dhdgffkkebhmkfjojejmpbldmpobfkfo/options.html?open=new-user-script